 For most SaaS teams, a stronger stack looks like this:

-- Contextual in-app feedback for specific workflows
+- Contextual in-app feedback for specific workflows.

-- Open-ended qualitative responses
+- Open-ended qualitative responses.

-- AI-assisted grouping and sentiment analysis
+- AI-assisted grouping and sentiment analysis.

-- Regular prioritization review
+- Regular prioritization review.

-- Integration into Jira, Linear, or Notion
+- Direct sync into Jira, Linear, or Notion.

 FAQ